 You might not be able to deduct the entire expense, however.
 An accountant might charge you $500 to prepare your tax return, but you can only claim the portion of the fee that’s attributable to preparing your Schedule C, E, or F—in other words, the business portion of your taxes.
 Everything else falls into the category of a personal miscellaneous expense, so it’s no longer tax-deductible.

-You must deduct these tax preparation costs and fees in the same tax year in which you pay them.
+If you're planning to deduct tax preparation costs and fees, you must do so in the same tax year in which you pay them.

 Claiming the Deduction on Schedule C

 These fees are “legal and professional services” on Schedule C. That’s Line 17 in Part II of the schedule, labeled “Expenses.”
 They can additionally include anything you might have to spend to resolve a tax dispute with the IRS over your profit or loss from business.

 Claiming the Deduction on Schedule F

 Schedule F is “Profit or Loss From Farming.”
-Tax preparation fees fall into the category of “other expenses” on this form, which appear at Lines 32 a) through f).
+Tax preparation fees fall into the category of “other expenses” on this form, which appears on Lines 27.
 The IRS wants you to break down what these expenses were for on the lettered lines.
-For example, you might enter “tax prep fees” on Line 32a and “office expenses” on Line 32b.
+For example, you might enter things like “tax prep fees” and “office expenses."
 Again, these tax costs must directly relate to your farming business, not personal tax issues.

 Claiming the Deduction on Schedule E

 Schedule E is for “Supplemental Income and Loss,” and it covers a wide variety of tax situations and entities, including income from renting out real estate or collecting royalties.
 You can deduct the costs of tax return preparation that relates to either of these income sources, but again, you can’t deduct the cost of preparing your entire tax return.
 You can only claim the cost of preparing this and any other related schedules, or for tax advice on issues pertaining directly to this income.